-Last updated on October 29, 2022
+Last updated on March 1, 2026

 The Mainspring

 The mainspring is the power source for the movement.
 A mainspring is a spiral spring of metal ribbon.
-It is coiled around an arbor (axle) and enclosed inside a cylindrical box called the barrel which is free to turn.
+It coils around an arbor (axle) and sits inside a cylindrical box called the barrel, which is free to turn.
 The spring is attached to the arbor at its inner end, and to the barrel at its outer end.
-The mainspring is held in place at the arbor by a metal collar called a collet.
-Winding the watch turns the arbor, which tightens the mainspring, wrapping it closer around the arbor.
-The arbor has a ratchet attached to it, with a click to prevent the spring from turning the arbor backwards and unwinding.
+A metal collar called a collet holds the mainspring in place at the arbor.Winding the watch turns the arbor, which tightens the mainspring, wrapping it closer around the arbor.
+The arbor has a ratchet attached to it, with a click to prevent the spring from turning the arbor backwards and unwinding (The mainspring at Hodinkee).

 Mainspring barrel – a barrel is a cylindrical metal box closed by a cover, with a ring of gear teeth around it, containing the mainspring.

-Mainspring arbor – To wind the mainspring the arbor is turned so that the spring is wound around the arbor.
-The mainspring arbor mounts the ratchet wheel and hooks the wrapped mainspring.
+Mainspring arbor – To wind the mainspring, you turn the arbor, which coils the spring tightly around itself.The mainspring arbor mounts the ratchet wheel and hooks the wrapped mainspring.

-Crown wheel -when the winding shaft is set in motion the crown wheel transfers the energy to the ratchet wheel.
+Crown wheel – When the winding shaft is set in motion, the crown wheel transfers the energy to the ratchet wheel.

 The Gear Train